algosup/2022-2023-project-5-algorithmics-Team-3/specs/functional/functional-specifications.md

 ### Use Case 2: Check Resources Availability
 **Actor:** Winemaker

-**Scenario****:** The winemaker needs to check the availability of resources (tanks) before creating a new champagne blend.
+**Scenario:** The winemaker needs to check the availability of resources (tanks) before creating a new champagne blend.
 They input the number of tanks required and their respective capacities.
 The software then checks the availability of the required tanks and their respective quantities (full or empty).

 **Success Criteria:** The software displays the availability of the required tanks and their respective quantities (full or empty).